-This was all placed over a bed of “Spring Pea Risotto” that was made with champagne, spring onions, spring garlic, spring pea puree and pea shoots.
-Then butter and Parmesan cheese were added and mixed together in the traditional risotto making way.
+This was then placed over a bed of spring pea risotto made with champagne, spring onions, spring garlic, pea puree, and pea shoots.

 Easter Goat & Spring Pea Risotto